everydayhero/facebook-page/README.md

 ## Configuring a new client

-1. Copy the template configuration file from `config/template.json` and rename it to your client name.
-Eg `config/some-client.json`
+1. Copy the template configuration file: `src/config/template.js` and rename the copied version to the name of the client.
+Eg `src/config/some-client.js`
 2. Edit your new configuration file as required.
 3. Run this command: `npm run start`
 4. Open `http://localhost:3000?client=some-client` in your browser.
 Make sure you pass in the name of your configuration file via GET.